mirandofrank/PongGame/README.md

-# PongGame
+# PongGame CPSC 386-01
-#CPSC 386-01
-#This is a pong game written in python
-#There are no walls and each player has 3 paddles
-#The user will be playing on the right side while the left side is controlled by AI
+This is a pong game written in python using pygame.
+There are no walls in this game but each side has 3 paddles that are controlled.
+The player is on the right side with 3 paddles while the 3 paddles on the left side are AI controlled.